fersantxez/xmame-olpc/README.md

 Most of the guidance around compiling xmame for ARM has been found in [this blog post](https://www.anavi.org/article/177/) by Leon Anavi.
 Thanks!

-I got to know the OLPC project thanks to the generosity and contagious enthusiasm from Martin Langhoff and Robert H. Hacker.
+I got to know the OLPC project thanks to the generosity and contagious enthusiasm of Martin Langhoff and Robert H. Hacker.

 # ENJOY!